-The selection of models that walked in the February fashion month shows was quite impressive.
-Some of the biggest names in modeling joined in-demand newer faces on the runways in New York, and while a lot of the models who walk for the various Fashion Weeks are based in Paris, London or some other European city, they travel to New York, many of them just for the castings and shows, before jetting off to the next local (London for most of the girls).
-Frankly, it is surprising that they make the stop in New York at all, as most are not paid.
+The selection of models that will walk in this month's fashion shows in New York will certainly be impressive.
+Some of the biggest names in modeling will join in-demand newer faces on the runways on Marc Jacobs, Tom Ford, Tory Burch, Jason Wu, and more, and while a lot of the models who walk for the various Fashion Weeks are based in Paris, London or some other European city, they travel to New York, many of them just for the castings and shows, before jetting off to the next local (London for most of the girls).
+Frankly, it is surprising that they make the stop in New York at all, as no shortage of models are not actually paid.

 Former model Jenna Sauers wrote for Jezebel a few seasons ago: "Not paying runway models is bad enough.
 But designers not paying their looks models — the girls [and boys] who spend hours in the studio, doing the unglamorous work of trying on all the garments produced for the collection in however many combinations the designer and stylist deem necessary, performing the emotional labor of working swiftly, professionally and smilingly while a stressed-out design and production team inch closer to killing each other, all absent any explicit promise that their behind-the-scenes efforts will translate into a booking for the much more prestigious runway gig — that's news to me."

 Sauers was writing in response to the fact that until quite recently, Marc Jacobs, whose brand is owned by luxury conglomerate LVMH, did not pay his models.
 This became general knowledge when model Hailey Hasbrook blogged about how she worked over 30 hours for Jacobs during New York Fashion Week in 2012 without being paid.